tmard/NoSQL-Databases/README.md

 The magazine editors have some requested modifications for the database prior to performing any queries or analysis.
 Make the following changes to the establishments collection:

-    1. An exciting new halal restaurant just opened in Greenwich, but has not been rated yet.
+    1. An exciting new halal restaurant just opened in Greenwich, but has not been rated yet.\
     The magazine has asked to include it in the analysis.

-    2. Find the BusinessTypeID for "Restaurant/Cafe/Canteen" and return only the BusinessTypeID and BusinessType fields.
+    2. Find the BusinessTypeID for "Restaurant/Cafe/Canteen".\
+    Return only the BusinessTypeID and BusinessType fields.

     3. Update the new restaurant with the BusinessTypeID found.